-In 2009 the Institute of Higher Education partnered with the College Advising Corps to launch the Georgia College Advising Corps.
-The program began with just 4 college advisers serving in 4 high schools, GCAC now supports 23 advisers in 17 high schools.
+In 2009 the Louise McBee Institute of Higher Education partnered with the College Advising Corps to launch the Georgia College Advising Corps.
+The program began with just 4 college advisers serving in 4 high schools, GCAC now supports 25 advisers in 21 high schools.
 Thanks to the efforts of GCAC’s staff and the support of our funders and partners, the program has shown tremendous growth in the past decade.
-Since 2009, 73 college advisers have served with GCAC, and those advisers have reached over 28,500 high school seniors.
-In its tenth year of service GCAC will place 23 college advisers in 17 high schools across Georgia.
+Since 2009, 144 college advisers have served with GCAC, and those advisers have reached over 34,000 high school seniors.

 You can help impact the lives of Georgia students